filippo-bosi/personal-page/content/project/motion_planning/index.md

 ---
 title: Sampling-based motion planning algorithms
 summary: This was the main project of the course "Robot Task and Motion Planning" at KAIST.
+This project was intended to make the students truly understand and appreciate why sampling-based motion planning algorithms have become the dominant paradigm in robotics.
+The students were required to implement several sampling-based algorithms and answer a series of questions that tested their understanding of motion planning algorithms.
 tags:
   - Motion Planning
 date: '2023-05-01T00:00:00Z'